Pennsylvania College of Optometry

 Students enrolled in the program will accumulate the credit equivalency of students enrolled in our traditional four-year program.

 The length of this professional program is equivalent to four academic years.
-With a maximized, 36 month academic calendar, the inaugural Scholars Program cohort will begin in June 2014 and graduate in May 2017.
+With a maximized, 36 month academic calendar, a Scholars Program cohort will begin July 1 each entering year.

 To begin the Scholars Program applicants will need:

 - an earned bachelor’s degree, evidenced by an official academic transcript (from an accredited undergraduate college or university) prior to the start of Scholars Program classes

 - a minimum of 100 hours of experience in a healthcare profession